 Interview Process for Stage Management and Technical Production.
-Applicants are required to interview While an in-person interview is preferable and highly encouraged, a telephone interview is acceptable.
+Applicants are required to interview.
+While an inperson interview is preferable and highly encouraged, a telephone interview is acceptable.
 Applicants are encouraged to bring to or send in advance of their interview any pertinent materials (e.g., production photographs, production books, renderings, draftings, and/or slides).
+FINANCIAL AID

-The PTTP offers full fellowships and stipends based on need.
-Fellowships and stipends are automatically renewed while a student matriculates through the Program as long as the student meets the University's criteria for maintaining an award.
+The PTTP offers a variety of financial awards ranging from full fellowships to partial tuition scholarships.
+All awards are based on merit.
+Fellowship and tuition scholarships are automatically renewed while a student matriculates through the Program as long as the student meets the University's criteria for maintaining an award.
+REQUIREMENTS FOR THE DEGREE

-All candidates for the degree of Master of Fine Arts must be full-time participants of the Professional Theatre Training Program for three consecutive years and must complete the curricular requirements and specified credits in one of the three areas.
-Acting, Stage Management, or Technical Production.
+All candidates for the degree of Master of Fine Arts must be full-time participants of the Professional Theatre Training Program for three consecutive years and must complete the curricular requirements and specified credits in one of the three areas: Acting, Stage Management, or Technical Production.
 Specific academic policies may be obtained from the department.
 Degree requirements for each concentration follow.

-ACTING

-The acting curriculum is an intensive three-year conservatory training program.
+ACTING The acting curriculum is an intensive three-year The acting curriculum is an intensive three-year conservatory training program.
 Students follow an integrated curriculum in which all subjects are directly related and in which no course is optional.
 Students in acting are expected to develop technical proficiency in voice, speech, movement, and acting.
-The curriculum emphasizes frequent public performance in predominately classic plays produced in a wide variety of theatrical styles and genres, with continual studio work on the development of skill leading to artistry.
+The curriculum emphasizes frequent public performance in predominately classic plays produced in a wide variety of theatrical styles and genres, with continual studio work on the development and genres, with continual studio work on the development of skill leading to artistry.